Orange-Panda/Rewired-Glyphs/Documentation~/pages/manual/creating-collection.md

 - `Controller Data Files`: Used for generating and validating `Joystick` actions for a particular device.
 - `Validate Map`: When true shows warnings and errors for this device if it is based on a `Joystick` device.
 - `Based on`: Indicates what controller this map is intended to represent for validation and action generation purposes.
 Can only be a Joystick device and can **not** be a `Mouse` or `Keyboard`.
-	- `Set by Hardware`: Validate this map based on a specific hardware device
+	- `Set by Controller`: Validate this map based on a specific controller device
 	- `Set by Template`: Validate this map based on a controller template
 	- `X` clear target if it isn't meant to represent a controller
 - `Page`: Editor only shows 10 glyphs at a time, scroll to view more